 Okay, so here's a tutorial on how to make a fabulous tie for your little man.
 So if you have 30 minutes and some basic sewing skills, this project is for you.
-Oh, and please...if something doesn't make sense to you, let me know and I'll try and clarify!
-(OH, and Click on the photos to see the image bigger and a few additional notes I made.)

-Then.. gather your supplies..
+Next, gather your supplies.

-You will need
+You will need:

-1/4 yard of studly-print fabric (prewashed).
+1/4 yard of fabric (prewashed).
 I used cotton.
 I'll call this the main fabric from here on.

 1/4 yard of lining fabric (prewashed).
 I used cotton.